safety.rules require backup before delete block rm

 // myTools = your tool definitions (see Quick Start above)

-const tools = gate.wrapTools(myTools);
+const session = gate.wrapTools(myTools);

 // Later: enable deploy policy at runtime